 - Jail.
 A third DUI results in a jail sentence of 120 days (30 days if probation is granted and a 30-month DUI school ordered) to one year.

 - License suspension.
-For a second DUI, there’s a three-year suspension that comes from the criminal court and a 12-month administrative suspension for offenses involving a BAC of .08% or more.
+For a second DUI, there's a three-year suspension that comes from the criminal court and a 12-month administrative suspension for offenses involving a BAC of .08% or more.
 But the two suspensions are generally allowed to overlap.
 And the motorist can apply for a restricted license (for drug DUIs, the driver must first complete 12 months of the suspension).
-All third offender must have an IID for at least 2 years.
+All third offenders must have an IID for at least 2 years.

 - Probation.
 Most third DUI offenders must complete three to five years of informal probation.
 As a condition of probation, the judge has the discretion to order a 30-month DUI school.